Steve Chalke: Educator

 From its early days Oasis has been involved in the provision of education not only in the UK but also in Asia and Africa.

 In the UK early in the 1990s, Oasis also began to develop professional training for youth workers.
 By 2009, this had grown into a range of academically and professionally validated short courses, undergraduate and postgraduate programmes of study in children's work, youth work and family practice and the Oasis College for Higher Education was established in central London.

 In 2004 Chalke set up Oasis Community Learning as part of the Oasis Group of charities in order to deliver secondary education through the UK Government's Academies programme.
 The first three Oasis academies, at Enfield Lock, Grimsby and Immingham, opened in September 2007.
 Oasis’ involvement with secondary education has since grown and, from 2011, it also began to develop a focus on primary education.
 Today Oasis is responsible for 54 primary, secondary or all-through academies across England.

-Through its educational arm Oasis aims to serve its academy students as well as to provide a centre of lifelong learning for the entire community, including; adult learning courses, community workers, healthy living programmes, sports courts and out-of-hours children's, youth and adult activities.

-In 2022 Oasis was appointed by the UK government – together with the Harris Federation, Star Academies and Outwood Grange Academies Trust – to develop the National Institute of Teaching.
-According to the Department for Education “The National Institute of Teaching was founded by four leading school trusts, with a long and established record in helping teachers and leaders carve out the career that is right for them and working with children in local communities.”
-Its task is to boost the quality of teaching and school leadership by carrying out research, applying the insights to its professional development programmes, and sharing findings with the whole education sector.
+In 2022, the UK government appointed Oasis, the Harris Federation, Star Academies, and Outwood Grange Academies Trust to develop the National Institute of Teaching.
+The Department for Education stated that the Institute was founded by four school trusts with a history of assisting teachers and leaders in their career development and working with children in local communities.
+Its purpose is to influence the quality of teaching and school leadership by conducting research, applying results to professional development programs, and sharing findings with the education sector.